 It is important therefore that you resolve the financial arrangements from your previous marriage before you remarry.
 If you were hoping to receive or are in receipt of maintenance payments it is also important to remember that remarriage brings those maintenance claims to an automatic end.

-Are there any legal implications if my financial situation changes, for example, inheritance or a lottery win?
+Are there any legal implications if my financial situation changes?

 Any implication will depend on when the money was received and whether you already had a final order from the court in place.
 If a final order is in place it will be difficult for your ex-spouse to make any claim against it.